 Pasta salad is another popular BBQ side dish for summer outings.
 It’s easy to make, and there are endless possibilities for flavors.

 You can make a classic pasta salad with noodles, tomatoes, cucumbers, and cheese.
-Or, try something a little more exotic with ingredients like curry powder, mango, and cashews.
+Or, try something more exotic with ingredients like curry powder, mango, and cashews.

 If you’re looking for a dish that will WOW your guests, try making pasta salad with lobster and shrimp.
 It’s sure to impress even the most discriminating palates.

-No matter what type of pasta salad you choose, it’s sure to be a hit at your next barbecue.
+No matter what pasta salad you choose, it will surely be a hit at your next barbecue.

 Drain the green beans and place them in a bowl of ice water to stop the cooking process.
 This will help to maintain their color and crunch.